FAQs

 Where are the problems with AI in healthcare?

 Some healthcare AI systems have already been shown to work less well for certain groups in society, meaning that they receive worse healthcare.
-In many cases these harmed groups are already those who have the worst access to healthcare, meaning that existing harms are worsened.
+In many cases these harmed groups are already those who have the worst access to healthcare, meaning that existing disadvantage is worsened.
 An example of this is that a USA-based AI system which was supposed to estimate who needed healthcare most was shown to discriminate against Black patients (more information here).

 What is a delphi study in context to the STANDING Together project?